WanjikuSofia/my-project/README.md

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.
 Ensure all tests pass and code formatting complies with project linting rules.

-## License

-This project is licensed under the [MIT License](LICENSE).

-*For questions or support, please contact the maintainers or open an issue on GitHub.*

-Let me know if you want the README tailored for a specific audience or further sections like API docs or architecture diagrams included!